 It is also proven in Sydney, where a direct correlation can be drawn between the density of independent retailers in a particular market and the average fuel in that area.

-A relatively simple answer to the question of how fuel prices are determined in the first place is worthy of an article itself, which you can read here.
+A relatively simple answer to the question of how fuel prices are determined in the first place is worthy of an article itself, which you can read here: Factors that set the price of fuel.

 But know that the NRMA is committed to keeping the fuel companies honest and that we are achieving real results while continuing to push for fairer pricing.